ShalomObongo/Student-Sphere/README.md

  To close the server,Type CTRL + C.

 ## Examples
+- Add a task: Login as a student and navigate to Tasks tab.
+- View user tables: Login as admin and navigate to tables tab
 ## Input/Output
 ### Input
 - The application takes in multiple types of inputs depending on the different modules: